Why get an office fit out?

 Even seemingly small measures can go a long way to enhancing your working environment.
 Upgrading fittings in communal facilities like kitchens and bathrooms helps to give the whole space a facelift, while making staff feel valued.

 Let’s face it, we spend almost as much time at work as we do at home.
 Think about how demoralising it can be if the workspace is tired, grey and uninspiring.
-By investing in improvements you are making a statement that you care about the wellbeing and satisfaction of your staff, thus boosting collective morale.
+By investing in improvements you are making a statement that you care about the wellbeing and satisfaction of your staff, thus boosting collective morale and counteracting the effects of work-related stress and anxiety.

 Legislation around working conditions is regularly updated and businesses have a duty to adhere to it, otherwise they can be liable for fines.
 This includes meeting energy efficiency guidelines, so it’s important to make sure your office fit out is as sustainable as possible.